Why did you choose to work in Kazakhstan?

 How did you prepare for the move?

 Because my wife is Kazakh, we had visited Kazakhstan since 1995 regularly.
 Thus, the country and the people were not new to me.
 Of course, living in another country is different from visiting it.
-But I am very close with my wife’s family.
+But I am very close to my wife’s family.
 And we had many joint friends already before we moved.
 What is important is to work and meet new people yourself – as a foreigner.
 My first job in Almaty at KBTU was very helpful to find my own way here.

 How does the work differ from that in a European university?